GeorgeLifinRell/D-Lottery/README.md

 # D-Lottery

-This is a Decentralized Lottery project with atmost priority to transparency and privacy.
+This is a Decentralized Lottery project with utmost priority to transparency and privacy.

 ## Tech Stack Used